27th Annual Wisconsin Crisis Intervention Conference

 Continuing Education Hours are a measure of participation in continuing education programs.
 Individuals should consult with their professional association and/or licensing board regarding the applicability of the conference for their profession.
 It is the individual's responsibility to report CEHs earned to their appropriate credential or licensing board.

-The 2023 conference will be seeking approval for a total of 9.75 CEHs by the National Association of Social Workers, Wisconsin Chapter.
-A link will be provided after the conference for registrants to receive a printable, personalized CEH Certificate of Completion via email.
+The 2025 conference will be seeking approval for CEHs by the National Association of Social Workers, Wisconsin Chapter.

 Conference Planning Committee